FilouPlains/perfassess/README.md

 toto: 10
 ```

 - **\*\* =** In memory usage, tested functions are going to be named something like `/home/user/Documents/program/package/script.py`.
 To shorten the name, use the `--n_field` tag.
-For instance, giving 2 will let know to the program that you want to only keep the last to field, which in the end will look something like: `package/script.py`.
+For instance, giving 2 will let know to the program that you want to only keep the last two field, which in the end will look something like: `package/script.py`.

 ## 🙇‍♂️ Aknowledgement